allo-media/tech-blog/_posts/2019-12-05-elasticsearch-percolator-qualification.md

 }
 ```

-And if we search through this index, we will retrieve our newly added search query document :
+And if we search through this index, we will retrieve our newly added search query document:
 ```
 GET search-perco/_search
 {